 More interestingly, the park is home to hillside turf course (one of the few you can find in the entire country).
 In 2007, the park also introduced a new cushion track with synthetic elements mixed with dirt.
 Tons of excellent facilities and amenities make it a great place to watch races for enthusiasts and tourists alike.

-Also called the Del Mar Fairgrounds, this 1936 race track now has a mile-long racecourse and has been the site of many high-stakes races, like the Pacific Classic Stakes in the 90s.
+Also called the Del Mar Fairgrounds, Del Mark Racetrack was built in 1936.
+It now has a mile-long course and has been the site of many high-stakes races, like the Pacific Classic Stakes in the 1990s.
 The turf course was widened in 2014 and the main track was renovated for added cushioning for the horses’ safety.

 It doesn’t host as many graded events as the other tracks, but its proximity to Los Angeles makes it a popular tourist destination and a great place for horse racing enthusiasts to stop by while touring LA.

-Southern California Gambling FAQ
+Southern California Gambling FAQs

 No casinos in California offer standard craps or roulette, as they’re illegal in California and not included in the tribal-state gaming compacts that govern what’s allowed at the state’s 66 Indian casinos.
 To get around that, California Indian casinos created a version of craps gamblers play using cards instead of dice.
 Many California casinos that have table games will offer this version of craps.